ga4gh/vrs/docs/source/terms_and_model/terms_and_model.rst

 **Implementation guidance**

 * Ids are opaque byte-strings: there are no formatting, content, or character set constraints.
 * A `FHIR Id`_, which is limited to 64 characters from a restricted character set, may be used as a VR Id.
 * Ids must correspond 1:1 to object instances: An id refers to exactly one object, and an object has only one id.
 Therefore, equivalence of objects implies equivalence of ids, and vice versa.
 * Implementations MAY change internal identifiers at any time.
 Therefore, receiving systems SHOULD NOT persist Ids from remote sources.
 Instead, Identifiers (below) should be used for communication between systems.
 * Ids are not locatable references.
 An Id may not be used to retrieve objects from remote databases.
 Instead, Identifiers should be used for retrieval.
 * The VR specification requires a canonical ordering (sorting) of Ids.
 Sorting a list of Ids MUST be performed using the C locale or, equivalently, by first encoding Ids as ASCII.

 .. _identifier:

 Identifier
 ==========

-**Biological definition:** An identifier for an object, such as a :ref:`Sequence` or :ref:`Allele`, that is assigned by an organization or algorithm.
+**Biological definition:** An identifier for an object, such as a :ref:`Sequence` or :ref:`Allele`, that is assigned by an or ganization or algorithm.
 The identifier may be used to name data in order to reference it, or to locate data in order to retrieve it from its source.

 **Computational definition:** A VR Identifier is represented using a `Compact URI (CURIE)`_, a W3C standard, with a *prefix* and *reference* that correspond to a namespace and local identifier within that namespace.

 **Information model**